akeneo/portal-helpcenter/content/md/enterprise-repository/1-get-enterprise-edition-archive.md

 During this time, you can see that the action is in progress with the status `Activation pending`.
 :::

-### As a project manager or a supervisor, you can directly create a contact for your company or as an external contact and give him access to the enterprise repository.
+## Add access to your enterprise repository to a new contact

 ::: info
-You have the possibility to create a new contact from this form.
+Supervisors or Project Managers have the possibility to **create a new contact** from this form.
 It is possible to attach this contact directly to your company or to declare it as external.
 The external contact will be visible from the contacts of your company and will be removed from your company if it is no longer linked to your company.
 For example, if you delete its access.
-The contact created at the same time as the access will automatically have the console users group.
 :::

 1. Click on the `Add contact key` button